vp817/RakNetProtocolDoc/README.md

 ### AS
 "AS" represents the data arrival rate, which is the rate at which the data is generated and sent by the sender.
 The use of a float value allows for more precise representation of the arrival rate, which can vary based on the application requirements and the network conditions.
 By comparing the arrival rate with the link capacity, the sender can determine the amount of data that can be sent over the network link without causing congestion or degradation of performance.

-### CapsuleLayer Size
+### Capsule Size
-To determine the size of the capsule layer, you can follow these steps:
+To determine the size of the capsule, you can follow these steps:
 1. Increment the byte by 1 step to represent the reliability.
 2. Increment the byte by 2 steps to accommodate the size of the buffer.
 3. If the reliability is any type of reliable, increment the byte by 3 steps to represent the `reliableCapsuleIndex`.